helm/charts/stable/concourse/README.md

     size: "20Gi"
 ```

-It is highly recommended to use Persistent Volumes for Concourse Workers; otherwise container images managed by the Worker is stored in an `emptyDir` volume on the node's disk.
+It is highly recommended to use Persistent Volumes for Concourse Workers; otherwise the container images managed by the Worker are stored in an `emptyDir` volume on the node's disk.
 This will interfere with k8s ImageGC and the node's disk will fill up as a result.
 This will be fixed in a future release of k8s: https://github.com/kubernetes/kubernetes/pull/57020

 ### Ingress TLS